 Were you offered a plea bargain after an arrest for driving under the influence (DUI) in California?
 In this situation, you may wonder about the purpose of a plea bargain.
 These deals are designed to end your criminal case.
-They require you to plead no contest to a lesser charge and they could reduce the penalties you’re facing.
+They require you to plead guilty or no contest to a lesser charge, and they could reduce the penalties you’re facing.

 Understanding Plea Bargains in the Court System

 It’s important that you understand that most DUI charges in California don’t go to court.
 Instead, many of these charges are resolved with plea bargains.
 Plea bargains are deals specifically offered by the prosecution.
 Plea bargains have two major purposes.
-They allow:
+They help the prosecution secure a conviction while you will face reduced penalties.

-You agree to plead no contest in order to accept a plea bargain.
+You agree to plead guilty or no contest in order to accept a plea bargain.
 This means that you are accepting a conviction for a criminal act.
-The prosecution gets to close out their case in this situation, without going all the way to court.
+In this situation, the prosecution gets to close out its case without going all the way to court.

 Plea bargains also provide you with reduced penalties in many cases.
 Plea bargains may reduce the fines you face and your jail time.
 In some cases, they could do away with jail time altogether and require you to stay on probation after a DUI arrest.